 They are fit looking contestants who display proper shape and symmetry, combined with some muscularity and good overall condition.
 The athletes should have stage presence and poise and their personality and ability to present themselves onstage with confidence, should be visible.

-This is the latest IFBB official division, introduced with the beginning of 2013 for women who want to prepare heavier, bodybuilding-style body but not extremely dried, lean and muscular, yet athletic and aesthetically pleasing.
+This IFBB division was introduced with the beginning of 2013 for women who want to prepare heavier, bodybuilding-style body but not extremely dried, lean and muscular, yet athletic and aesthetically pleasing.

 Altogether, there are 3 rounds.
 In round 1 (semi-finals) competitors’ physiques and muscularity are assessed during quarter turns and four compulsory poses.
 In the finals compulsory poses and the posedown are performed in round 2 and a short, 30-second posing routine to music of competitor’s choice in round 3.